Kinovea/kinovea-docs/source/userinterface/preferences/playback.rst

 Other annotations files can still be loaded on top of the video by using the sidecar file method or through the menu File > Load annotations.
 They will be merged with each others.

-See also: Annotation > KVA file format.
+See also: Annotation > KVA files.

 Memory